-A: As of June 18, the Chief Medical Officer of Health has directed that retirement homes can allow visits for retirement home residents.
-There are two types of non-essential visitors:
+A: As of July 16, the Chief Medical Officer of Health has directed that retirement homes can allow visits for retirement home residents from all visitors, both general and essential.

 A general visitor is a person who is not an essential visitor and visits: